Events in the Life of Rabbi Schneur Zalman of Liadi.

 Waltham, MA: Brandeis University Press, 2015.

-A year ago, I reviewed a number of recent biographies of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory for this newspaper.
-This year, as I read through three biographies of Rabbi Schneur Zalman of Liadi, the founder of the Chabad movement, known as the Alter Rebbe.
-I was struck with a strong sense of déjà vu.
+A few years ago, I reviewed a number of recent biographies of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory for this newspaper.
+As I read through three biographies of Rabbi Schneur Zalman of Liadi, the founder of the Chabad movement, known as the Alter Rebbe, I was struck with a strong sense of déjà vu.
 In countless instances, the features that make the Chabad movement unique today have been present in nascent form from the very inception.

 Three Accounts: The Same and Not the Same